 Description: Analysis and research of science literacy concepts, how to engage in public conversations about controversial issues, how to interview scientists, how to edit scientific audio interviews, and how to ultimately produce a podcast series with the goal of increasing the public's science literacy.

-Description: How agriculture, the environment, and science are covered in media by news media outlets.
+Description: How agriculture, the environment, and science are covered in media by different types of outlets.
 Use of framing theory as a foundation to understand why messages are crafted in certain ways, how and why news media portray topics and issues using certain metaphors and story lines.
-Creation of effective media messages related to topics using framing, how to handle and respond to media requests, and interact with members of the media.
+Creation of effective media messages related to agriculture, the environment, and science.

 This course is a prerequisite for: ASCI 381